spy14/docker-tt-rss/README.md

 * pull latest master ttrss when creating container instead of a tag from 5 years ago(unfortunately the developer doesn't tag ttrss anymore)
 * add crontab based update script to run every 5 mins(the daemon wasn't working)
-* add php7-ctype(new requirement inthe last 5 years?)
+* add php7-ctype(new requirement in the last 5 years?)

 Rest remains unchanged.